cmdr2/github-actions-wizard/README.md

 It goes beyond simple workflow generation by automatically setting up necessary permissions (such as creating AWS IAM Roles and Policies for S3 or Lambda deployments).

 To use it, run the `github-actions-wizard` CLI tool in your repository's folder, and answer the interactive prompts.
-The generated workflow files will be saved in your repository's `.github/workflows` folder.
-You can customize these files further, as necessary.
+The generated workflow file will be saved in your repository's `.github/workflows` folder.
+You can customize the file further, as necessary.

 ---